imentos/dubai-teched/README.md

 Go to ```littlebits\config.json```
 ```
 {
+	// This value is for ardunio board
+	"port": "/dev/cu.usbmodem14531",

 	// This value controls which value will trigger the event about status 'free' or 'occupired'.
 	// This value is scaled down to 0-10.
 	"statusThreshold": 8,